idleberg/Bootstrap-Listr/README.md

 Like its [predecessors](#credtis), Bootstrap Listr was meant as *one file to rule them all*, an easy to deploy single file solution.
 Since it does not support subfolders, you will have to copy the index in every directory where you would like to use it.

 Or, you can have a go at the [2.0](https://github.com/idleberg/Bootstrap-Listr/tree/2.0-dev) developer branch.
 While it is no longer a single file, it's easy to deploy and features subfolder support among other things.
+See it in this [live demo](http://demo.idleberg.com/Bootstrap-Listr-2.0-dev/).

 ### Options